 My paper makes the following two contributions in the literature.
-First, it contributes to the literature on the impact of macroeconomic shocks on household economic outcomes and how households respond to these shocks (Thomas et al. 1999, Fallon and Lucas 2002, Skoufias 2003, Mckenzie 2003, among others).
+First, it contributes to the literature on the impact of macroeconomic shocks on household economic outcomes and how households respond to these shocks (Thomas et al. (1999), Fallon and Lucas (2002), Skoufias (2003), McKenzie (2003), among others).
 Thomas et al. (1999) study the impact of the Indonesian financial crisis and find that the households were negatively affected as the share of food in the household budget increased, and households also had to cut down on education expenditures.
 Fallon and Lucas (2002) provide a review of the evidence on the impact of national-level economic shocks on household economic outcomes.
 Skoufias (2003) reviews the evidence on coping strategies used by households to deal with economic crises.
-Mckenzie (2003) studies the impact of the 1995 Mexican peso crisis on household outcomes.
+McKenzie (2003) studies the impact of the 1995 Mexican peso crisis on household outcomes.
 In terms of dealing with the shock, Acquah (2016) and Acquah and Dahal (2018) highlight the role of borrowing from ROSCAs to deal with the crisis in Indonesia.
 My paper adds to this literature by studying a unique macroeconomic shock which rules out any ex-ante preparation by the households, including their savings to deal with the shock.

-Second, my paper contributes to the evidence on the impact of the 2016 demonstization in India.
-There has been a lot of debate regarding the impact of demonstization.
+Second, my paper contributes to the evidence on the impact of the 2016 demonetization in India.
+There has been a lot of debate regarding the impact of demonetization.
 Many studies have come out on the impact of demonetization in various parts of India.
-The closest studies to the current project are Chodorow-Reich et al. (2019) and Karmakar and Narayanan (2019).
-Chodorow-Reich et al. (2019) study employment and night light intensity by the geographic distribution of demonetized notes and new notes.
+The closest studies to the current project are Chodorow-Reich et al. (2020) and Karmakar and Narayanan (2019).
+Chodorow-Reich et al. (2020) study employment and night light intensity by the geographic distribution of demonetized notes and new notes.
 They find that employment and nightlights-based output in high shock areas decline by 2 p.p. after demonetization relative to low shock areas and these effects dissipate over the next few months.
-However, I find that the employment levels before demonetization were very different in the high shock and low shock areas, so the low shock areas are unlikely to represent the counterfactual of high shock areas in absence of demonetization.
+However, there are concerns that the distribution of new currency notes may not have been random (Lahiri (2020)).
+I also find that the employment levels before demonetization were very different in the high shock and low shock areas,5 so the low shock areas are unlikely to represent the counter-factual of high shock areas in absence of demonetization.
 I instead rely on time series variation, and analyze impacts on household consumption and household coping mechanisms.

 There is another simultaneous work by Karmakar and Narayanan (2019) also looking at impact at the household level using the same CMIE data.
 They find that households without bank accounts experienced significant decline in income and expenditure in December 2016 compared to households with bank accounts, and they also report the increase in credit to deal with the shock.
-In comparison to their work, the current work looks at durable consumption and the heterogeneity in borrowing by difference in reliance on cash.
 In addition, I also show the relationship between the effect on consumption and the effect on borrowing based on the expenditure quintiles.
 This relationship helps us understand while some households could afford to reduce their consumption and not rely on coping mechanisms such as credit, other households had to rely on the borrowing from the money lenders in order to maintain their consumption levels.
+Apart from these differences, my work also looks at durable consumption and the heterogeneity in borrowing by difference in reliance on cash using data on subsistence agriculture.